nuaayxy/laneDetection/writeup.md

 ### 2. Identify potential shortcomings with your current pipeline

-One potential shortcoming would be what would happen when ...
+One potential shortcoming would be in the challenging case, there are quite some false positive lines, and it makes the lane jumps.

-Another shortcoming could be ...

 ### 3. Suggest possible improvements to your pipeline

-A possible improvement would be to ...
+A possible improvement would be to further adjust the parameters of the hough, color masking and region of interest

-Another potential improvement could be to ...
+Another potential improvement could be to use the video sequence information so that lane cannot jump in between consequent images.